It’s All About Me – At Least This Page Is…

-Sarah Jackson is a novelist, specialising in kooky murder/mystery, science fiction and business writing.
-She regularly publishes book reviews via her blog and GoodReads, and is a Early Reviewer for Librarything.
-She is the author of a number of thriller and science-fiction short stories, and released her first children’s novel “Pete and the Persian Bottle” in July 2016.
+Sarah Jackson is a novelist, specialising in murder/mystery, thriller, humour, children’s fiction, and business writing.
+She regularly publishes book reviews via her blog http://www.sarahjacksonwriter.com, Amazon, GoodReads, and is a Early Reviewer for Librarything.
+She is the author of a number self-published short stories, a gardening guide for beginners, and released her first children’s novel “Pete and the Persian Bottle” in July 2016.

 Sarah was born in 1969, in Brisbane, Australia and moved to Melbourne in 2005, where sheoperates her own independent transcription and writing services business.
-For the first twenty years of working life, Sarah was employed in a variety of mostly dull government roles, with the occasionally interesting jobs in welfare, ethics, the justice system and university administration in a Medical Faculty.
+For the first twenty years of her working life, Sarah was employed in a variety of mostly government roles, with the occasional foray into welfare, ethics, justice and university administration in a medical faculty.

-Sarah has completed a number of writing courses through Writer’s Victoria, and her tertiary studies include a Graduate Certificate in University Management, University of Melbourne, a Bachelor of Arts (Psychology), University of Queensland, and a Bachelor of Arts (Humanities – Film and Media Studies) Griffith University.
+Sarah has completed a number of writing courses through Writer’s Victoria.
+Her tertiary studies include a Graduate Certificate in University Management from the University of Melbourne, a Bachelor of Arts (Psychology) from the University of Queensland, and a Bachelor of Arts (Humanities, Film and Media Studies) from Griffith University.